Updated July 6, 2023

 - It gives way to earnings before tax and earnings after tax, thus giving clarity on whether the business can pay interests and taxes and still hold profits

 - It can provoke companies to take meaningful insights and improve efficiencies at the core of business performance

 - It is not an accurate representation of profits if the business has high manufacturing costs as the competing space, and the point of concern would be to cut off those manufacturing costs to outdo the market competition

 - It can vary widely as businesses and industries differ, thus rendering it irrelevant to compare operating incomes for different companies.

 - It does not consider the cash paid to stockholders and debtholders as it is deducted afterward.
-For instance, if a business has an operating income of $100mn while another company has $150mn in operating Income, it can not be figured out whether the claimants to free cash flow are at an advantage over the business with higher operating incomes.
+For instance, if a business has an operating income of $100mn while another company has $150mn in operating Incomes, it can not be figured out whether the claimants to free cash flow are at an advantage over the business with higher operating incomes.